-Tar and Canker spread like legs I City wonders where her Lover went I Cos now she's being Ravished blind I lay the Prick that is the Government!
+Tar and Canker spread like legs / City wonders where her Lover went / Cos now she's being Ravished blind / by the Prick that is the Government!

 The walls of churches were not spared.
 The Veruline monks stood in a nervous group and wiped at the scrawled pornography that had appeared on their chapel.